Xomega-Net/Xomega.Docs/docs/generators/model/enums.md

 ## Generator outputs

-This generator creates a single or multiple `.xom` files with enumerations, as defined by the *OutputPath* parameter, and adds them to the model project.
+This generator creates single or multiple `.xom` files with enumerations, as defined by the *OutputPath* parameter, and adds them to the model project.

-The generated enumerations will be automatically configured to point to their source objects, so that you could easily generate a separate SQL script that reloads them in the database should you need to make any updates to them in the model, as follows.
+The generated enumerations will be automatically configured to point to their source objects so that you could easily generate a separate SQL script that reloads them in the database should you need to make any updates to them in the model, as follows.

 ```xml
 <enums>